ZeeSpire/zss-afk-site/_posts/en/2022-04-21-noua-bucatarie-romaneasca.markdown

 layout: post.en
 type: post

-h1_title: Noua restaurant, Romania
-title: Noua - A restaurant at another level in Bucharest
+title: Noua - A restaurant at another level in Bucharest, Romania
 front_page_title: Noua - A restaurant at another level in Bucharest
+article_title: Noua - A restaurant at another level in Bucharest

 published: 21 April 2022
 last_modified_at: 26 May 2023